vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 ### `src/`

-All the source code is in the `src/` folder. `client/` and `server/` are pretty self explanatory, and `shared/` contains a constants file that's imported by **both the client and the server**.
+All the source code is in the `src/` folder. `client/` and `server/` are pretty self explanatory, and `shared/` contains a constants file that's imported by both the client and the server.

 ## 2. Builds

 As mentioned before, we're using the [Webpack](https://webpack.js.org/) module bundler to build our project.
-Let's take a look at our Webpack configs:
+Let's take a look at our Webpack configuration:

 ```js
 // header: webpack.common.js